This Day In Music: December 6

 December 6, 1969 ~ Pop rock singer, songwriter Irene Grandi born in Florence, Italy ~ First gained attention at the Sanremo Music Festival with Fuori, losing the contest to Andrea Bocelli.
 Would release her eponymous Irene Grandi later the same year, noted for the songs Sposati Subito co-written with Eros Ramazzotti and TVB co-written with Jovanotti.
 Would go on to record well over a dozen albums, 9 of which reached top 10 in her native Italy.
 Also known as an in-demand duet singer performing in several languages including German, French, Indian and African languages, notably duetting with Terence Trent d'Arby on Time Is On My Side, and with James Ried on Resist You

-December 6, 1969 ~ Singer, guitarist Mark Gardener born in Oxford, UK ~ Best known as co-founding member of shoegazing band Ride, acclaimed for their 1990 Nowhere denut album.
+December 6, 1969 ~ Singer, guitarist Mark Gardener, full name Mark Stephen Gardener, born in Oxford, UK ~ Best known as co-founding member of shoegazing band Ride, acclaimed for their 1990 Nowhere debut album.
 The band scored a UK top 10 hit with their 1992 Leave Them All Behind single.
-Following the band's disbandement in 1995 Gardener formed the Animalhouse, blending psychedelica, Britrock and electronica.
-Has also recorded as a solo artist.
-Collaborated with the Morning After Girls and Molly's.
-Served as producer for acts such as Swervedriver, the Brian Jonestown Massacre, Robin Guthrie and Dead Horse One
+Following the band's disbandement in 1995, Gardener formed the Animalhouse, blending psychedelica, Britrock and electronica.
+Gardener has also recorded as a solo artist, collaborated with the Morning After Girls and Molly's, and served as producer for acts such as Swervedriver, the Brian Jonestown Massacre, Robin Guthrie and Dead Horse One

 December 6, 1968 ~ Songwriter John Ewbank born in Eastleigh, UK ~ Born to a Dutch mother and raised in the Netherlands.
 One of the most successful songwriters in the Netherlands scoring numerous charttoppers with songs recorded by Ferry Corsten, Trijntje Oosterhuis, VanVelzen, Esmée Denters, Gordon (Kon Ik Maar Even Bij Je Zijn), Paul de Leeuw, Rob de Nijs, Nikki Kerkhof, Hero, and most notably Marco Borsato, the latter scoring over a dozen Dutch No.1 hits written or co-written by Ewbank